 Alexander J. Hadjis is a trial lawyer and partner in the Patent Litigation and Counseling Practice.
-Clients faced with high-stakes patent disputes before the federal district courts or the Internal Trade Commission rely on Mr. Hadjis’ experience, responsiveness, and winning track record.
+Clients faced with high-stakes patent disputes before the federal district courts or the Internal Trade Commission rely on Mr. Hadjis’s experience, responsiveness, and winning track record.

 Mr. Hadjis focuses his practice on intellectual property litigation, cases involving technology standards, and cases involving the interface between intellectual property and antitrust law.
 He has handled patent, cases in many cutting-edge industries, including semiconductors, telecommunications, medical devices, and software.